Yandex Cloud

 However, in this case, the data is migrated as is without transforming or copying the updated increments.

-3. Analyze the data with Yandex DataLens.
+3. Analyze your data with Yandex DataLens.

 If you no longer need the resources you created, delete them.